rcornacchia/cloud_benchmark/README.md

-    -configure routes to repeat routes to each cloud instance GET requests --> GET page from each instance POST requests --> copy parameters and send new POST request to each instance Callback stops timer on response and then sends response to client
+    -configure routes to repeat routes to each cloud instance GET requests --> GET page from each instance POST requests --> copy parameters and send new POST request to each instance Callback stops timer on response and stores time elapsed in MongoDB

         POST request parameters:
         1) First convert to string with JSON.stringify